-The composition embraces the brilliant color palette that Matisse introduced to modernism, and echoes the industrial forms that were integrated into the work of Leger.
-The juggler’s colorful balls add movement to the composition, and their flat curvilinear forms contrast with the tubular shape of his hat (whose dark shadow suggests depth) and angular position of his arms that is echoed in the zig-zag decoration behind him.
+The composition embraces the brilliant color palette that Matisse introduced to modernism, and echoes the industrial forms that appear in the work of Leger.
+The juggler’s colorful balls add movement to the composition, and their flat curvilinear forms contrast with the tubular shape of his hat (whose dark shadow suggests depth), and the angular position of his arms that is echoed in the zig-zag decoration behind him.

 Guyot was highly successful in the 1970’s, and was represented by several important Parisian dealers.
-He had major shows in Granada, Madrid and London, as well as throughout France, and there was an increasing demand for his works, which sold briskly at auction.
+He had major shows in Granada, Madrid and London, and throughout France, and there was an increasing demand for his works, which sold briskly at auction.